NeoSchema Reference Guide

 Delete the given Class AND all its attached Properties.

-If safe_delete is True (recommended) delete ONLY if there are no data nodes of that Class
+If safe_delete is True (highly recommended), then delete ONLY if there are no data nodes of that Class

 (i.e., linked to it by way of "SCHEMA" relationships.)